 “Jeanne finds the same creative outlet in searching for the antiques, as well as current items that adorn The Inn and The Potting Shed” says Grant.
 “She selects chestnut and cherry woods from our native forests, hand-screened Bradbury and Bradbury wallpapers, hand-made Fulper tiles, and artwork that support the style.”

-Jeanne and Grant remain true to their mission, “to create a handcrafted and memorable hospitality experience for each guest.”
+Jeanne and Grant, and now their son Justin, remain true to their mission, “to create a handcrafted and memorable hospitality experience for each guest.”